 If you want to travel in a country not covered by your pass, you need to buy an additional ticket for that section of the trip.
 Buy this ticket locally at a train station.
 Buying tickets on the train is often more expensive and you risk getting a fine.

-- Research an alternative route, to stay within the countries where your pass is valid.
-You could avoid Austria by traveling through Switzerland, though this would take you longer time.
+Research an alternative route, to stay within the countries where your pass is valid.
+You could avoid Austria by traveling through Switzerland, though this would take you longer.